Differentially Private Bayesian Inference for Gaussian Copula Correlations: Simulation Studies

-Figure \ref{fig:MAE_p2_byrho} displays the MAEs organized by binning the 1000 values of $R^{(h)}_{12}$ in consecutive bins of width 0.4.
-Approximately 200 runs comprise each correlation bin.
-Across most bins, Bayes-NA and MLE-NN attain the lowest MAEs, generally tracking one another closely.
-Their MAEs tend to be largest for strong correlations, reflecting the difficulty of recovering extreme dependence under privacy constraints.
-Their MAEs are particularly small for correlations near zero when $\epsilon=0.01$ and $n \leq 200$, a pattern not as evident for larger $\epsilon$.
-With small $n$ and $\epsilon$, the noise mechanism flattens the likelihood function for $R$.
-Thus, the posterior distribution is dominated by the prior distribution, and the posterior expectation concentrates around zero regardless of the true correlation.
 In these highly challenging situations, analysts may want to use more informative prior distributions with Bayes-NA.
 For Asghar-dpc, the MAE increases steadily as correlations move towards the positive range.
 Because its noise mechanism remaps negative counts to 0, the resulting distribution of estimated correlations has a spike at $-1$, regardless of the true underlying correlation.
 This effect also explains the relatively lower MAE for correlations near $-1$ when $\epsilon = 0.01$.
 For Li-Kendall, the MAE can be smaller than the MAEs for Bayes-NA or MLE-NN when $\epsilon=1$, in which case the DP algorithms do not add much noise.
 This is because Li-Kendall does not use coarsened data values.
 However, these differences are typically around 0.01, which we expect to be negligible in practical contexts.